somya1234/HackerRank-Add-Moderators/README.md

         "pwd":"<pwd>"
     }
 3. Run sh run.sh command on your terminal in case you have Linux.
-4. Dor Windows, run the .bat file.
+4. On Windows, run the .bat file.